There are two apparently unrelated P(f)ister families that settled in the Volga German colony of Urbach.

 Georg Pister's widow and children are recorded on the 1798 census of Urbach in Household No. Ur17 along with a note that his 3 youngest sons had received permission to relocate to Perm.

-The 1767 census records that Johann Georg Pister came from the German village of Kana in the region of Würzburg.
+The Oranienbaum passenger list records that [Johann] Georg Pister came from the German region of Würzburg.
+The 1767 census records that he came from the German village of Kana in the region of Würzburg.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Ur17.